UCSD-SEELab/iotsim-validation/mesh-setup/README.md

    sudo batctl o # get originators sudo batctl n # get neighbors
    ```

-   Tools of `alfred` and `batadv-vis` are enabled in the installation script to visualize the mesh network.

 3. To automatically complete network setup each time when the system boots, Make `batsetup-rpi.sh` executable with `chmod u+x batsetup-rpi.sh` and finally add its absolute path into `/etc/rc.local` before `return 0` line.